lethain/staff-eng/content/guides/where-should-staff-plus-eng-report.md

 ---
-title: "Where do Staff-plus engineers fit into the org?"
+title: Where do Staff-plus engineers fit into the org?
-url: "/guides/where-should-staff-plus-eng-report"
+url: /guides/where-should-staff-plus-eng-report
-date: "2020-06-28"
+date: '2020-06-28'
+weight: 25000
+book_section: Resources
 ---